jonhealy1/geospatialDataStore/README.md

 install docker

-install redis

-run from the same folder as docker-compose.yml file
+run from the main folder that contains the docker-compose.yml file
 $ docker-compose build
 $ docker-compose up